hailuteju/genre_classification/README.md

-# MLops - Genre Classification
+# Genre Classification Using MLops
 Final exercise of the Udacity class on Machine Learning workflows